emsesp/EMS-ESP32/README.md

 ## Introduction

-I originally started this project with the intention to build my own smart thermostat for my Nefit Trendline boiler and then have it controlled it via [Home Assistant](https://www.home-assistant.io/) on my phone.
-When I started deciphering the boiler EMS codes I began adding new features such as timing how long the shower was running for and triggering an alarm (actually a shot of cold water!) after a certain duration.
-This of course to the delight of my two teenage daughters :-)
+My original intention for this home project with to build my own smart thermostat for my Nefit Trendline boiler and then have it controlled via [Home Assistant](https://www.home-assistant.io/) on my mobile phone.
+I had a few ESP32s and ESP8266s lying around from previous IoT projects and building a specific circuit to decode the EMS messages was a nice challenge into more complex electronic circuits.
+I then began adding new features such as timing how long the shower was running for and triggering an alarm (actually a shot of cold water!) after a certain duration.

 ## Supported boilers

-Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols which are Nefit, Buderus, Worcester and Junkers.
+Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols work with this design.
+Which are Nefit, Buderus, Worcester and Junkers.

 ## Acknowledgments

-First, a big thanks and appreciation to the following people and their own similar projects for giving me inspiration and code snippets:
+First a big thanks and my appreciation to the following people for their own open source related projects:

- **bbqkees** - Kees built a circuit and sample Arduino code to read from the EMS and push to Domoticz.
-His SMD circuit is actually available for purchase.
-Check it out at https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz

  **susisstrolch** - Probably the first working version of the EMS bridge circuit I could find designed for the ESP8266.
-I borrowed Juergen's schematic and code logic. https://github.com/susisstrolch/EMS-ESP12
+I borrowed Juergen's schematic and parts of his code logic. https://github.com/susisstrolch/EMS-ESP12

+ **bbqkees** - Kees built a circuit and wrote some sample Arduino code to read from the EMS and push messages to Domoticz.
+His SMD board is also available to purchase from him directly. https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz

- **EMS Wiki** - A comprehensive reference for decoding the EMS telegrams, which unfortunately I found not always 100% accurate. https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme.
-(Google Translate is handy).
+ **EMS Wiki** - A comprehensive reference for decoding the EMS telegrams, which I found not always to be 100% accurate. https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme.
+It's in German but Google Translate can help there.

 ## ESP8266 device compatibility

-I've tested the code and circuit with a few ESP8266 development boards such as a Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and the latest Nodemcu2 boards.
+I've tested the code and circuit with a few ESP8266 development boards such as the Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and Nodemcu2 boards.

 ## Getting Started

-1. Build the circuit below, or purchase a ready built one from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20).
+1. Either build the circuit below or purchase a ready built board from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20).
-2. Connect the EMS lines from the boiler to the circuit and the Rx/Tx out to pins D7 and D8 on the ESP.
-The EMS connection can either be the 12-15V AC direct from the EMS (split from the thermostat if you have one) or from the 3.5" Service Jack at the front.
+2. Get an ESP8266 dev board and connect the 2 EMS output lines from the boiler to the circuit and the Rx/Tx out to pins D7 and D8 on the ESP.
+The EMS connection can either be the 12-15V AC direct from the thermostat bus line or from the 3.5" Service Jack at the front.
 Again bbqkees has a nice explanation [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).
 3. Optionally connect the three LEDs to show Rx and Tx traffic and Error codes to pins D1, D2, D3 respectively.
 I use 220 Ohm pull-down resistors.
 These pins are configurable in ``boiler.ino``.
-See the explanation below in the **code** section.
+This is furtherr explained in the **code** section below.
-3. Build and upload the firmware to an ESP8266 device.
-Make sure you set the MQTT and WiFi credentials.
-If you're not using MQTT leave the MQTT_IP blank.
-The firmware supports OTA too and the default hostname is 'boiler' or 'boiler.' depending on your OS and how the mdns resolves hostnames.
+3. Build and upload the firmware to the ESP8266 device.
+I used Platformio with Visual Studio.
+Do make sure you set the MQTT and WiFi credentials correctly and if you're not using MQTT leave the MQTT_IP blank.
+The firmware supports OTA too with the default hostname as 'boiler' (or 'boiler.' depending on your OS and how the mdns resolves hostnames).
-4. Power the ESP from an external 5V supply, either via USB or direct into the 5v vin pin from a power supply.
+4. Power the ESP either via USB or direct into the 5v vin pin from an external power 5V volts supply with min 400mA.
-5. Attach the 3v3 on the ESP8266 to the DC power line.
-It will also work with 5v.
+5. Attach the 3v3 out on the ESP8266 to the DC power line on the EMS circuit as indicated in the schematics.
-6. When it has booted, telnet (port 23) to the IP of the ESP8266.
+6. When your ESP device has booted, telnet (port 23) to the IP.
+If using DHCP figure the IP out or use USB and the serial terminal on the COM port to see.
 If everything is working you should see the messages appear in the window as shown in the next section.
-I use a Telnet client that comes with Linux distro on Windows 10 but you can also use [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for example.
+I use a Telnet client that comes with Linux distro on Windows 10 in developer mode but you can also use [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or any other software.

 ## Debugging

-Because the Rx and Tx of the MCU are occupied with communicating to the EMS serial out will not work in the IDE terminal.
-Instead use a telnet client to inform you of all activity and errors real-time.
-Note, if you're unable to to connect fist time probably the WiFi is dodgy.
-In this case do connect to a serial terminal and look at the messages without the EMS attached.
+Use the telnet client to inform you of all activity and errors real-time.
 This is an example of the telnet output:

 ![Telnet](doc/telnet/telnet_example.JPG)